VamKon/AzureNotes/AzureDev.md

 * Custom Triggers:
   * `WebHook Trigger` - Logic App creates a custom endpoint for a web app to call to initiate the workflow
   * `Polling Trigger` - Polls a custom web app endpoint to determine when to start the workflow
+* For-each action iterates its items in `parallel` by default.
+But actions inside the loop are sequential by default.
+Also, by default if there is an error in one run, only that run is effected.

 ## API Management
 ![](images/api_management_how_it_works.JPG)